dfwdfq/dfwdfq/README.md

 ### what I do?
 - building games with C and Raylib.
 Publish them on [itch.io](https://hdvpdrm.itch.io/)
 - crafting CLI tools in suckless style, because I like when program sucks less.
-- I even contribute to open source!
+- I also contribute to open source!

 ### Contacts